CCE Country Profile

 The Ministry of Education is responsible for implementing school-based climate change education.
 The Ministry of Education has not designated climate change education as a separate subject but has placed climate change education content under the umbrella of Environmental Education.

-Also under the Ministry of Education is the National Education and Training Institute, which is responsible for teacher training.
+Under the Ministry of Education is the National Education and Training Institute, which is responsible for teacher training.
 Teacher training courses include climate change and sustainable development.

 The Korea Institute for Curriculum and Evaluation is a research institute for national curriculum and evaluation.
-The Ministry of Education and the Korea Institute for Curriculum and Evaluation conduct research on the national curriculum database and archive information in the National Curriculum Information Center data.
+The Ministry of Education and the Korea Institute for Curriculum and Evaluation research the national curriculum database and archive information in the National Curriculum Information Center data.

-Meanwhile, the Environmental Education Center, which falls under the Ministry of Environment, is responsible for social environmental education in the country.
+The Environmental Education Center, which falls under the Ministry of Environment, is responsible for social environmental education in the country.
 Social environmental education covers climate change education to the public as well as public awareness related to climate change outside of schools.

 Under the Ministry of Trade, Industry and Energy, the Korea Energy Agency is responsible for climate change communication.
 The Agency provides both school and social environmental education, with a focus on energy savings, energy conservation, and a low-carbon lifestyle.